-Jackie Reck is the associate dean for the Muma College of Business and the James E. Rooks Distinguished Professor in the Lynn Pippenger School of Accountancy.
+Jackie Reck is the James E. Rooks Distinguished Professor in the Lynn Pippenger School of Accountancy.
 She teaches graduate-level courses in government-nonprofit accounting.

 She earned a PhD in accountancy from the University of Missouri-Columbia and a master's degree in accounting and a bachelor's degree from USF.
 She also received a bachelor's degree in education and dietetics from North Dakota State University.

 - ACG 5505 - Government/Non-Profit Accounting